Quantum-inspired Bayesian probability algorithm for nuclear mass predictions: Theoretical framework

 \section{Theoretical framework}

 This section introduces the theoretical framework of the quantum-inspired Bayesian probability (QIBP) algorithm.
 The QIBP algorithm is designed to predict the residuals between theoretical and experimental nuclear mass values, thereby improving the performance of theoretical models.
-Its structure consists of two principal components: an external framework constructed using Bayesian theory, and a core module designed for probability density estimation based on quantum dynamical principles.
+Its structure consists of two principal components: an external framework constructed using Bayesian theory and a core module for probability density estimation informed by quantum dynamics.